UniversalScientificTechnologies/LABDOS01/README.md

 The aim of LABDOS01 is to make the open-source, accesible, high quality, reliable and simple measuring device - radiation energy spectrometer for sientific comunity.

 LABDOS01 to function on its own.
 It requires a computer to visualize recorded measured data.
 At least it requires an external powering unit.
 The device is not intended for outdoor use (it is not waterproof).
-Intead of that it is intended to be used as experimental device with the exactly the same internals as its application specific variants like:
+Intead of that it is intended to be used as experimentel device with the exactly the same internals as its application specific variants like:

  * [GEODOS01](https://github.com/UniversalScientificTechnologies/GEODOS01) - Outdoor and stand-alone onizing radiation detector
  * [AIRDOS02](https://github.com/UniversalScientificTechnologies/AIRDOS02) - Airborne cosmic radiation dosimeter with GPS